nnikandros/es-cli/README.md

 1. index.
 Has further subcommands:

-   - create
+   - create, create an index with specified mappings and settings
-   - delete
+   - delete, deletes an index
-   - list
+   - list, list the names of all indices in the cluster

 2. count
-3. info
+3. info.
+Has further subcommands:

+   - cluster
+   - nodes
+   - index

 4. search
-5. migrate
+5. migrate.
+Has further subcommands
+   - clone
+   - reindex

 ### Usage of Subcommands and Examples of flags